opendxl/opendxl-client-python/docs/sdk/architecture.rst

 Clients connect to brokers for the purposes of exchanging messages.
 Communication with brokers is over a TLS-based connection with bi-directional authentication (PKI).

-ePO
----

-McAfee ePolicy Orchestrator is used to manage McAfee products, including DXL. ePO maintains the DXL fabric topology information, authorization rules for the fabric, and provides views for visualizing the fabric's current state.